 6. Xtrackers S&P 500 ESG ETF (SNPE)

-The Xtrackers S&P500 is one of the best socially responsible ETFs out there: it is recommended often if you are looking for a comprehensive investment umbrella that covers several industries at once.
+The Xtrackers S&P500 is one of the best socially responsible ETFs out there: it is recommended often if you are looking for a comprehensive investment umbrella covering several industries.

 S&P500 covers 500 successful companies, with a focus on technology and communication investments.
-It’s almost guaranteed that your investment goes to 500 of the largest brand-name companies on the market.
+Your investment’s almost guaranteed to go to 500 of the largest brand-name companies on the market.

 See Related: Investing in Carbon Credits

-The iShares Global Clean Energy Fund is one of the best ESG ETF funds when it comes to sustainable investment groups.
-First brought to launch in 2008, it focuses on companies in the business of solar, wind, and other renewable sources of energy.
+The iShares Global Clean Energy ETF is one of the best ESG ETF funds for sustainable investment groups.
+First brought to launch in 2008, it focuses on companies in the business of solar, wind, and other renewable energy sources.

 See Related: Ways to Invest in Cobalt